HASwitchPlate/openHASP-docs/docs/devices/lilygo-lily-pi.md

 | Pros              | Cons
 |:-----             |:----
-| 480x320 display   | Non standard USB-A connectors
+| 480x320 display   | Non-standard USB-A connectors as GPIO
-| PSram             | Two display versions
+| 16 MB flash
-| 8 MB flash        | Price
+| 8 MB PSram
-| Capactitive touch
+| Capacitive Touchscreen

 The RTC and SD card are not supported by openHASP 0.6.1.